rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-29-c980a1a118a4291d-change-in-name-of-sampoorna-sip-to-sip-for-life-on-bse-star-mf-platform.md

 source: bse
 stocks: []
 tags:
+- aditya-birla-sun-life
 - mutual-fund
+- name-change
 - sip
-- name-change
-- bse-star-mf
-- aditya-birla-sun-life
 title: Change in name of Sampoorna SIP to SIP for LIFE on BSE StAR MF Platform
 ---